“I chose a career in care because…”

 Top Tips

-- Write a strong CV profile – Open your CV explaining what you are looking for and in what sector.
+- Write a strong CV profile: Open your CV explaining what you are looking for and in what sector.
 Describe your values and what is important to you in your next job.
-Explain your main skills and what you want to achieve.
+Explain your main skills and what you want to achieve

-- Employment History – Ensure this section is written in reverse chronological order.
+- Employment History: Ensure this section is written in reverse chronological order.
 This means starting with your most recent job first and highlights your most recent achievements

-- Include your education and qualifications – If this is on your CV then employers will not need to ask for it later.
-A job in care does not require specific qualifications
+- Include your education and qualifications: If this is on your CV then employers will not need to ask for it later.
+A job in care does not require specific qualifications but an employer will need this information for pre-employment checks.
+You could have gained skills or experience through study that are relevant to the job you are applying for

-- Saving the file – Save the CV for the job title you are applying for, rather than your name.
+- Saving the file: Save the CV for the job title you are applying for, as well as your name.
 This tells the employer that you are dedicated to their job.
-E.g. ‘Care Assistant CV’
+E.g., ‘John Smith Care Assistant CV’

 Your CV